OpenWebAdvocacy/website/src/posts/apples-browser-engine-ban-persists-even-under-the-dma.md

 Our primary concern is [Apple’s rule banning third-party browser engines from iOS](https://open-web-advocacy.org/walled-gardens-report/#apple-has-effectively-banned-all-third-party-browsers) and thus setting a ceiling on browser and web app competition.

-We engaged extensively with the UK’s CMA and the EU on this topic and to our delight specific text was added to the EU’s Digital Markets Act **explicitly prohibiting the banning of third-party browser engines,** and stating that the purpose was to prevent gatekeepers from determining the performance, stability and functionality of third party browsers a**nd the web apps they power**.
+We engaged extensively with the UK’s CMA and the EU on this topic and to our delight specific text was added to the EU’s Digital Markets Act **explicitly prohibiting the banning of third-party browser engines,** and stating that the purpose was to prevent gatekeepers from determining the performance, stability and functionality of third-party browsers **and the web apps they power**.

-The first batch of designated gatekeepers Apple, Google, Meta, Amazon, Bytedance, Microsoft **were required to be in compliance with the DMA by March 7th, 2024\.**
+The first batch of designated gatekeepers Apple, Google, Meta, Amazon, Bytedance, Microsoft **were required to be in compliance with the DMA by March 7th, 2024.**

 Apple’s compliance did not start well.
 Faced with the genuine possibility of third-party browsers effectively powering web apps, [Apple's first instinct was to remove web app support entirely from iOS](https://open-web-advocacy.org/blog/its-official-apple-kills-web-apps-in-the-eu/) with no notice to either businesses or consumers.
 Under significant pressure from us and the Commission, [Apple canceled their plan to sabotage web apps in the EU](https://open-web-advocacy.org/blog/apple-backs-off-killing-web-apps/).

 Both Google and Mozilla [began porting their browser engines Blink and Gecko respectively to iOS](https://www.theregister.com/2023/02/07/mozilla_google_apple_webkit/).
-Other browser vendors are dependent on these ports to bring their own engines to their browsers iOS, as their products are typically soft forks (copies with modifications) of Blink or Gecko.
+Other browser vendors are dependent on these ports to bring their own engines to their browsers on iOS, as their products are typically soft forks (copies with modifications) of Blink or Gecko.

-However there were significant issues with Apple’s contract and technical restrictions that made porting browser engines to iOS “as painful as possible” for browser vendors.
+However there were significant issues with Apple’s contract and technical restrictions that made porting browser engines to iOS “as painful as possible” for browser vendors:

 > Apple’s proposals fail to give consumers viable choices by making it as painful as possible for others to provide competitive alternatives to Safari \[...\] This is another example of Apple creating barriers to prevent true browser competition on iOS.
 > <cite>[Damiano DeMonte - Mozilla](https://www.theverge.com/2024/1/26/24052067/mozilla-apple-ios-browser-rules-firefox)</cite>